as

 ]

-The application should identify the movie using tv.streamz/movie/46720000 for the LaunchId, and play it directly.
+The app should identify the movie using tv.streamz/movie/46720000 for the LaunchId, and play it directly.

 Play movie Seabound through voice.
 Use the utterance "Alexa, Play Seabound."

-autoPlay will be true here. contentSearch: IContentSearch will have values as seen in the following sample.
-The application will be launched and it should play content directly using ID 1700000725.
+autoPlay will be true here.
+The following example includes the contentSearch: IContentSearch values.
+The app launches and it should play content directly using ID 1700000725.

 [